vgurianov/uml-sp/docs/case_studies/newton/newton.md

 		delete this;
 		 };
 ```
 The interaction() method define particles interaction.
 It method is abstract method and must defined to concrete classes.
-For this method defined constraint.
+For this method defined constraint.<br/>
 **Newton’s third law.** This law is specified as a constraint: the doImpact() method can only be used in pairs.
 For example, the following pair of interactions
 ```
 f = p-> doImpact (f); // p - the point particle f = headOfList-> something-> doImpact(f); // massive body
 ```
-The move() method define a motion of particles.
+The move() method define a motion of particles.<br/>
 **Newton's first law.** To solve the isotachy problem, we used a somewhat modified theory of mechanical motion in discrete space-time, proposed by Beck in 1929 [13, P.28].
 The essence of this theory is as follows.
 A moving point particle has some stock of motion, which in our case is modeling by a linked list from Jump instances.
 The faster particles have a longer list.
 The move() method of the AbstractTreeNode class executes a single jump (replace (b, p) method), after which the list is reduced by one position (the "Exist" Run() method of the TreeLeaf class).
 If the list is exhausted, the particle is deactivating and will no longer move.
 The move() method is called many times, so that all the particles finish moving.
 The call() loop is organized as a linked list of the Temp class instances.
 In detail, this mechanism is discuses in [11].
 <p><img src="fig4.png" alt="" /></p>